mdn/sprints/README.md

+## We are in the process of archiving this repostory - please raise an issue on [mdn/content](https://github.com/mdn/content) instead, thanks

 This repository is for documentation, issues, milestones, and other items used to track the writing and management of content for the [MDN Web Docs](https://developer.mozilla.org/) web developer documentation site.